 Students interested in this program should apply to the MA in Digital Art History/Computational Media on the Duke Graduate School website.
 Applications will be vetted by a committee comprised of AAHVS Faculty and the Lab Directors, who will select students based on their qualifications and on the Lab’s ability to take on new students in a given year.

-Applications for Fall 2020 admission are due on March 15, 2020.
+Applications for Fall 2023 admission are due March 15, 2023.

 More information on application requirements can be found at the Graduate School’s Online Application FAQ.
-Refer to the Graduate School website for the latest deadlines and materials needed.